Why is Amazon backing a horse in the Kentucky Derby?

 One of the horses in Saturday's Kentucky Derby is named Audible.
 At 7-1 odds, he's even one of the favorites.

-And he now has one of the biggest companies in America rooting for him: Amazon.
+And he now has one of the biggest companies in America rooting for him: Amazon, thanks to its ownership of the company Audible.

 Amazon (AMZN) bought the audiobooks app of the same name in 2008 for $300 million.
 The horse Audible is not named for the Amazon subsidiary.
 (It's a reference to an audible in football, when the quarterback changes the planned play.)